gradenfroese/fluidHunters/README.md

 <br>

-This repository will host fully reproducible input data and scripts of data exploration, prior predictive checks, model notation, model fitting, model checking, and posterior predictions and plotting for the in-press paper *Fluid hunter motivation in Central Africa: Effects on behaviour, bushmeat, and income*: https://doi.org/10.1002/pan3.10502
+This repository will host fully reproducible input data and scripts of data exploration, prior predictive checks, model notation, model fitting, model checking, and posterior predictions and plotting for the paper *Fluid hunter motivation in Central Africa: Effects on behaviour, bushmeat, and income*: https://doi.org/10.1002/pan3.10502

 I hope for this paper and code to be a useful resource for people (regardless of domain) looking to learn simple yet creative and flexible implementation of hierarchical Bayesian modelling.
 A novel aspect of this work was the weaving of the oft-disparate statistical worlds of hierarchical and structural equation modelling; we made a multivariate response generalized linear mixed piecewise structural equation model (mvGLMpwSEM).
 Implementation is in **brms**.

-I am currently uploading the code so this is a WIP; the final version will be up by the end of February 2024.
+I am currently travelling and thus delayed uploading the code, which should will be up by the end of September 2024.
+Please check back then or write me beforehand if curious!

 Anonymised further data is available in the WILDMEAT database: https://wildmeat.org.
 You can read more about our participatory bushmeat hunting monitoring programme coupling paraecology with hunter GPS self-follows in this earlier paper: https://doi.org/10.1111/aje.12956.
 Shiny participatory apps in English and French, and forthcoming apps and updates are available at: https://nadagabon.org.